 Just want your emails edited or written for you?
 Tailored to your business and your clients.
 Written with clear goals in mind.

-Heads up: Some of these courses include affiliate links.
-That means I receive a commission if you make a purchase from one of these links, at no extra cost to you.
-Regardless of this payment, these courses come from a respected and trusted expert in business strategy.
-Or me!
+[Heads up: This blog may contain affiliate links.
+That means I may receive a commission if you make a purchase from one of these links, at no extra cost to you.
+Regardless of this payment, these courses come from a respected and trusted expert in marketing strategy.
+And me!]